Diffuse Supernova Neutrino Background Search at Super-Kamiokande: Data reduction

 \subsubsection{Spallation preselection}

 We apply two sets of preselection cuts to reduce contributions from the most energetic muons and some long-lived spallation isotopes such as $^{16}$N, with minimum harm to the signal efficiency.

 First, since energetic muons could induce the production of multiple radioactive isotopes, we remove all DSNB candidates observed within 60~sec and 4.9~m from at least one other low energy event with $E_{\rm rec}$ in the 5.5-24.5~MeV range~\cite{LockeCoffani}.
 The 60~sec time window has been chosen to include decays of abundant and long-lived isotopes such as $^{16}$N while the 4.9-m distance cut provides optimal signal over background separation.
 We estimate the signal efficiency of this so-called ``multiple spallation cut'' using a sample of low energy events from radioactive decays at SK ($4 < E_{\rm rec} < 5$~MeV), whose reconstructed vertices have been replaced by random vertices inside the ID.
 The cut parameters introduced above allow to remove about $45\%$ of the background with a $98\%$ signal efficiency, as can be seen in Fig.~\ref{fig:multispa}.
 Since this cut removes low energy events clustered in space and time, it also removes low energy muons that are misclassified as electrons with tens of MeV energies.
+These muons are not targeted by the other spallation cuts applied in this study, which assume that the prompt event is an electron or a positron.
 Consequently, in this study, we will apply this cut over the whole energy range for each of our analyses, including the spallation-free $E_{\rm rec}>23.5$~MeV region.